MiSTer-devel/Arcade-Astrocade_MiSTer/README.txt

 -- is setup to use an analogue joystick for player one.
 You can turn the fake sight for -- player two on and off via a fake dip switch setting.
 --
--- No sound (yet) since it uses discrete logic
---
+-- Sound uses samples, originally from mame but modified to closer match the hardware --
 -- Space Zap
 -- ---------